Castles & Crusades

 Castles & Crusades (C&C) is a fantasy role-playing game published in 2004 by Troll Lord Games that is based on a simplified variant of the d20 System created by Wizards of the Coast.
 The game system is designed to emulate the play style of earlier editions of the Dungeons & Dragons game while keeping the unified mechanics of the d20 System.
-It has been credited with birthing the Old School Revival (OSR) in fantasy role-playing.

 Description

 Castles & Crusades is a fantasy role-playing game designed to hearken back to the earliest days of D&D, while taking into account the improvements in role-playing rules that had occurred over the previous 30 years.
 The game's name comes from the Castle & Crusade Society, a games club founded by D&D co-creator Gary Gygax in 1970, four years before the publication of D&D. As RPG historian Stu Horvath pointed out, C&C was "developed with an eye toward emulating the feel of the original Dungeons & Dragons."

 Like D&D, its spiritual predecessor, the first edition of C&C provides the rules for creating characters, as well as how to use abilities, skills, weapons, combat, magic and spells, etc., but it does not provide a campaign world, which must be invented by the Castle Keeper (the gamemaster).
 Some campaign settings were later released by Troll Lord Games.